calamares/calamares/src/modules/netinstall/README.md

       - subgroups: if present this follows the same structure as the top level of the YAML file, allowing there to be sub-groups of packages to an arbitary depth
+      - pre-install: an optional command to run within the new system before the group's packages are installed.
+It will run before each package in the group is installed.
+      - post-install: an optional command to run within the new system after the group's packages are installed.
+It will run after each package in the group is installed.

 If you set both *hidden* and *selected* for a group, you are basically creating a "default" group of packages which will always be installed in the user's system.